axtk/axtk.github.io/routescape_type_safety.md

 }
 ```

-This progressive and straightforward approach to type-safe routing adds to the neatness of Routescape.
+The Routescape's incremental approach to type-safe routing, from a partial URL schema to strict application-wide type safety, makes it easier to adopt and maintain.